akhilk2802/TherapEase.ai/README.md

 - React
 - Express.js
 - MongoDB (optional, for storing user data and game results)
-- Machine Learning Model - BART
+- Machine Learning Model - BART, Stable Diffusion-XL.

 - BART is a transformer encoder-encoder (seq2seq) model with a bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder.
 BART is pre-trained by (1) corrupting text with an arbitrary noising function, and (2) learning a model to reconstruct the original text.
 BART is particularly effective when fine-tuned for text generation (e.g. summarization, translation) but also works well for comprehension tasks (e.g. text classification, question answering).
 This particular checkpoint has been fine-tuned on CNN Daily Mail, a large collection of text-summary pairs.